| |

 Studies in patients undergoing complicated cardiac surgery showed

-Blood conservation for
+similar results.
+SUMMARY Blood conservation for

 cardiac surgery requires multiple strategies for reducing bleeding